-A doctor can perform a urine pH test as part of a larger urinalysis test, or a they can specifically test urine pH.
+A doctor can perform a urine pH test as part of a larger urinalysis test, or they can specifically test urine pH.

 High and low pH levels can indicate problems with a person’s kidneys, such as an environment that could help kidney stones develop.